-The methodology is based on a Project Based Learning approach where an enterprise software application is developed, focusing on Web-based applications.
-The course starts with a review of Web development frameworks from an industrial point of view analysing the number of job offers, StackOverflow questions, LinkedIn mentions, etc. Based on these dimensions, Spring is selected for the server side and AngularJS for the client one.
+The methodology is based on a Project-Based Learning approach where an enterprise software application is developed, focusing on Web-based applications.
+The course starts with a review of Web development frameworks from an industrial point of view analysing different reports about the state of the art of software development, etc. Based on these dimensions, Spring is selected for the server-side and Angular for the client one.

 The first weeks of the course focus on fundamental aspects of software development, including project management ideas and development process concepts.
 Software architecture, specification, analysis and design are presented from a client/server and Web perspective, guided by enterprise application patterns.
-These concepts are the starting point for the students project development.
+These concepts are the starting point for the students' project development.